 - Stand Still, Stay Silent: The Merger of Souls ghosts have their appearance influenced by the souls they absorb.
 It's especially noticeable because the only ghosts that have this property are human, yet those that have absorbed other souls look like Mix-and-Match Creatures.

 - SCP Foundation, SCP-974 ("Treehouse Predator").
 While in its standard form, after SCP-974 kills and eats a child of age 6-12 it will change to that child's form over a period of 10-12 days.
 In its enhanced form it can kill and devour adult human beings and take their form in a short period of time.

 - The Grim Adventures of Billy & Mandy: In the fairy tale episode, Pinocchio wants to be a real boy by eating human flesh, specifically Billy's.

 - Invader Zim: In "Dark Harvest", Dib tells Zim that he knows he's an alien because humans don't have a squeedlyspooch, and Zim doesn't have any normal human organs.
 Zim's solution is to stalk his classmates, steal their organs, and stuff them inside himself.
 This trope is played with, however, in that Zim doesn't so much eat the organs as teleport them out of his victims' bodies.
 At one point, the nurse tells Zim he's extra human for having multiple organs, while Dib almost gets hauled off by the MIB for missing some.

 Dib: I suppose you have a heart?

 Zim: In three different colors.

-- In Stroker and Hoop, a group of cannibals steal and consume the vestigial organs of humans under this reasoning ("Eat a human, be a human!").
+- Stroker and Hoop: A group of cannibals steal and consume the vestigial organs of humans under this reasoning ("Eat a human, be a human!").
 After Stroker pisses them off and they decide to cannibalize him completely, he tries to convince them that, as a guy who eats burgers, he is in fact a burger and they'd be violating their own beliefs.
 They ignore him.